marxin/texi2rst-generated/sphinx/gccint/machine-descriptions/instruction-attributes.rst

   this refers to the address of the next insn, because the length of the current insn is to be computed.

-.. index:: addr_vec, length of

-.. index:: addr_diff_vec, length of
+.. index:: addr_vec, length of, addr_diff_vec, length of

 For normal insns, the length will be determined by value of the ``length`` attribute.
 In the case of ``addr_vec`` and